10 Free Attractions in New Jersey

 Empty Sky, 9/11 Memorial

-Liberty State Park, Jersey City, NJ
+Liberty State Park, 1 Audrey Zapp Drive, Jersey City, NJ

-A dramatic tribute to those that lost their lives at the World Trade Center on September 11, 2001, "Empty Sky" features twin stainless steel walls are 210 feet long, 30 feet high and feature the engraved names of those who perished in the attacks.
-This memorial is located in lush Liberty State Park, an urban oasis where visitors can see the Manhattan skyline, the Statue of Liberty and Ellis Island in the distance.
+A dramatic tribute to those that lost their lives at the World Trade Center on September 11, 2001, "Empty Sky" features twin stainless steel walls that are 210 feet long, 30 feet high and include the engraved names of those who perished in the attacks.
+This memorial is located in Liberty State Park, an urban oasis where visitors can see the Manhattan skyline, the Statue of Liberty and Ellis Island in the distance.
 The memorial and park are free of charge to all visitors.